Humanities & DH in the Classroom

 "Caterina worked with me with computer issues I was having when I was not able to hand in assignments on time and for that I am thankful (...)
 She made sure everyone understood what was going on and especially made clear where assignments were."

-Content Classes and Small Discussion Groups
+Humanities and Discussion Groups

 "Awesome, super knowledgeable and engaging, genuinely connected with all of us."